By contributor Erin Long of Home & Grace

 *Full disclosure: I do have disposable, non-toxic wipes for super messy diapers and when we’re away from home.
 Kudos to you if you do use cloth baby wipes full-time!

-These baby wipes are super easy to sew.
+These two-layer wipes are super easy to sew.
 I only have very basic sewing skills so if I can do this, so can you!

 You can use this same method for making family cloth and disinfectant cloth wipes.
 Or you can re-purpose the baby wipes once your little one is potty trained!